absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.12.2
+- **Exporter**:
+  - No longer warns of meshes that could be split by Unity
+  - Instead warns when having more than 70k tris
+- **Decimation**:
+  - Changed default decimation value to 70,000 tris
 - **General**:
   - Added automatic fixing of faulty Cats installation
     - You might have to restart Cats if it doesn't show up after updating